MunGian/Hackathon2-Group-50-/README.md

 Engage in intense turn-based combat as you face off against these legendary bosses.
 The battle unfolds in a thrilling back-and-forth exchange of attacks, where every move counts.
 Choose your actions wisely, as both you and the boss have the chance to dodge incoming assaults, showcasing your agility and reflexes.
 And when the opportunity arises, unleash devastating critical hits, unleashing a torrent of power upon your adversary and dealing double the damage.

 Your journey will test your courage, wit, and strategic thinking.
-As you progress, uncover the hidden secrets of the Infinity Stones and unlock their true potential.
-The fate of the cosmos rests in your hands.
+As you progress, uncover the hidden secrets of the Mystic Stones and unlock their true potential.
+The fate of the cosmos rests in your hands!"

-Are you ready to embark on this epic adventure?
-Brace yourself for the ultimate test of skill, as you strive to become the true master of the Infinity Stones!"

 ## Game Features
 - Single player gameplay, providing an immersive and personal gaming experience.